Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Introduction

-SU can be reduced by carrying out more simulation replications, while IU is determined by the amount of input data.
-In many application problems, input data are often collected in batches over time to reduce IU and refine the simulation model, which is then used to test and compare potential system designs or strategies.
-More specifically, each time a new batch of data come, the simulator updates the estimate of the input distributions and run additional simulation based on the new input distributions.
-The simulation budget, which is the amount of simulation effort can be implemented, between arrivals of two successive batches of input data is usually limited and determined by external factors such as the inter-arrival time of input data and simulation cost.
-The goal is to identify the best design/strategy through smart allocation of the limited given simulation budget to evaluate different designs/strategies.
+These examples above motivate us to consider a fixed budget ranking and selection (R\&S) problem with streaming data where new data arrive over time in batches of possibly varying sizes.
+The computing budget, which is the amount of total computation that can be used for system performance evaluations, between arrivals of two successive batches of input data is usually limited and determined by external factors such as the inter-arrival time of the data and the computational cost of each performance evaluation. {\it The goal of this paper is to identify the best allocation scheme of the limited given computing budget to evaluate candidate designs in the setting of streaming input data. }